 Thailand is known for its delicious food.
-The country’s capital Bangkok is one of the best to get food- both local and international.
-This cosmopolitan city has some of the best food from around the world.
-There’s nothing you can’t get (except Ethiopian as that restaurant recently closed).
-Whenever I leave Bangkok, I always miss the variety of food I can get in the city.
-Within walking distance from my apartment is great local food, great Mexican, good Italian, and one of my all time favorite sushi places.
+Bangkok has some of the best Thai and international food in the world, and there’s nothing you can’t get (except Ethiopian as that restaurant recently closed).
+Whenever I leave Bangkok, I miss the variety of food I can get in the city.
+Within walking distance of my apartment is delicious local food, great Mexican, good Italian, and one of my all-time favorite sushi places.
 You can eat like a king in this city.
-The down side though is that some of this great world class food also comes with world class prices.
+The downside is that some of this great, world-class food also comes with world-class prices.

 Now one of the best Thailand tips I can give you is to eat lots of Thai food when you visit, though sometimes you might want to mix it up.
-Variety is the spice of life after all.
-If you find yourself in Bangkok, looking for some international and local food but at a reasonable price, there are plenty of places to do it.
+Variety is the spice of life, after all.
+If you find yourself in Bangkok looking for some international and local food at a reasonable price, there are plenty of places to do it.

-Thai food may be all over the place but if you are looking for great areas of Bangkok to eat in, you’ll find great local markets at:
+Thai food may be all over the place, but if you’re looking for great areas of Bangkok to eat in, you’ll find great local markets at:

-If you are looking for a good guide to street markets in Bangkok, this page is the ultimate resource.
+If you’re looking for a good guide to street markets in Bangkok, this page is the ultimate resource.

 After gorging on Thai food, you might want to get something else.
-Well, the downside is that all the really good international food is pretty expensive.
-Compared to back home it’s not expensive but by local standards, it’s pricey.
-I love good food as much as the next person but I hate paying a lot for it.
-But after a few years living in Bangkok, I’ve managed to find a few good deals.
+Unfortunately, all the really good international food is pretty expensive.
+Compared to back home, it’s not expensive, but by local standards, it’s pricey.
+I love good food as much as the next person, but I hate paying a lot for it.
+So after a few years living in Bangkok, I’ve managed to find a few good deals.
 Here are some ways to eat like a king at good restaurants in Bangkok without blowing your budget:

 Tapas- There is a good tapas restaurant called Tapas on Sukhimvit Soi 11.
-Go there before 7 for 2 for 1 Sangria and 3 for 2 tapas.
-There is a new restaurant that opened up called Catalina at the end of Soi 11.
+Go there before 7pm for two-for-one Sangria and three-for-two tapas.
+There’s a new restaurant called Catalina at the end of Soi 11.
 It’s nicer and has a bigger menu but does cost a bit more.
 I’d recommend it over Tapas.

 Japanese- The Japanese area of town has great sushi that is ridiculously overpriced.
-Maru is probably the best restaurant in Bangkok for very traditional Japanese food but a meal will cost around $100 USD.
-For sushi that is just as good but half the price, head to Isao.
+Maru is probably the best restaurant in Bangkok for very traditional Japanese food, but a meal will cost around $100 USD.
+For sushi that’s just as good but half the price, head to Isao.
 It’s some of the best sushi I have ever had!
-There is also Zen down in Silom that is good.
+Down in Silom, Zen is also good.

-Italian- The best value Italian food is Bella Napoli on Sukhimvit Soi 31.
-Pizzas are only a few hundred baht and the pasta is just as good.
+Italian- The best-value Italian food is Bella Napoli on Sukhimvit Soi 31.
+Pizzas are only a few hundred baht, and the pasta’s cheap too.
 Best of all?
-It’s delicious.
-Lemoncello on Sukhimvit Soi 11 is also really good.
+It’s all delicious.
+Limoncello on Sukhimvit Soi 11 is also really good.

 Arab food- Head down to Nana and Sukhimvit Soi 5 for amazingly delicious and cheap Arab food.
 Get some great shwarma for only 40 baht.
 The whole area is filled with good Middle Eastern food.

-Mexican- Head to Coyote’s in Silom or Sukhimvit 31 for free margaritas on Wednesday (for girls.
-It’s 1/2 price for men) and 200 baht lunch courses.
+Mexican- Head to Coyote’s in Silom or Sukhimvit 31 for margaritas on Wednesday (free for girls and 1/2 price for guys) and 200-baht lunch courses.
 If you want to spend a lot of money, head to Senor Pico’s on Sukhimvit Soi 20.
-Sunrise Tacos will offer you good late night snacks.
-They aren’t the best but when it’s 4am and you are a little drunk, they taste delicious.
+Sunrise Tacos offers good late-night snacks.
+They aren’t the best, but when it’s 4am and you’re a little drunk, they taste delicious.

-English- If you are really in the mood for English food, head to the Londoner Pub for lunch.
-They offer specials and 2 for 1 drinks.
-There are also about 4 other English pubs in that area if you don’t like the Londoner.
+English- If you’re really in the mood for English food, head to the Londoner Pub for lunch.
+They offer specials and two-for-one drinks.
+There are also about four other English pubs in that area if you don’t like the Londoner.

-Israeli- Shoshana’s is the best place for Israeli.
-Located in the street next to Khao San Rd, this place offers mouth watering falafel and other Israeli food.
+Israeli- Shoshana’s is the best place for Israeli food.
+Located in the street next to Khao San Rd, this place makes mouthwatering falafel and other Israeli food.
 A meal here will cost you less than 200 baht.

 Vegetarian- The best vegetarian food in Bangkok is Mai Kaidee’s.
 This place is behind the Burger King near Khao San Rd.
-Everything is made fresh and it’s all about 80 baht.
+Everything’s made fresh, and it’s all about 80 baht.
 They even offer cooking classes.

-Indian- There is a lot of Indian food in Bangkok.
+Indian- There’s a lot of Indian food in Bangkok.
 A lot.
 Overall, it’s all fairly cheap.
 The problem comes in finding good Indian food.
 Moghul Room on Sukhimvit Soi 11 is the best value for your money and very tasty.
-I bring all the people who visit me there and no one is disappointed.
-Indus is also really good if you are looking for something a bit fancier.
+I bring everyone who visits me there, and no one’s been disappointed.
+Indus is also really good if you’re looking for something a bit fancier.

 Bangkok has an amazing variety of food.
-From great local food to amazing international food, Bangkok has it all.
+From local to international, this city’s got it all.
 It’s one of the reasons why I like living here so much.
 I eat very well.
-Now, the next time you visit, you can eat well too.
+Now the next time you visit, so can you.